Estimated reading time: 6 minutes

 Below is a list of where to distribute the posters, but this is by no means comprehensive

-• Dog bins in the area your dog was last seen, along with entrances
+- Dog bins in the area where your dog was last seen, along with entrances

 Contact the local Vets

 Contact the local vets in the area, as many people will take a lost dog to the local vet.
-Ensure t y have a copy of your flyer so they can put it on the noticeboard in the waiting room.
+Ensure you have a copy of your flyer so they can put it on the noticeboard in the waiting room.

 Walk or cycle up and down the roads

-nearest the area your dog was last seen.
+nearest where your dog was last seen.
 People strolling or cycling nearby are another helpful resource for spotting your animal.

 Make sure you visit your local newsagents and community notice boards.

-Once you have a poster that you have either created yourself at home using a template or created using dog Lost, make sure these go up in your local neighbour.
+Once you have a poster that you have either created yourself at home using a template or created using Dog Lost, make sure these go up in your local neighbourhood.

 Contact the local council, dog warden, police and animal control authorities.